HumanCompatibleAI/ranking-challenge/sample_data/README.md

 1. Our data is also from various times, but should be fairly general thematically i.e Not leaning towards particular demographics

+## Code

+`data_pull.py`

+This defines our function ‘Data Puller’ which takes a single argument (‘platform’) and returns a sample of our data in the required json format

+`preprocessing.py`

+Here is where we preprocess our data, specifically: removing errors where found, merging sets and removing irrelevant columns, Hashing columns that require hashing.

 ## Data